While a torn-up couch is easy to notice, you also want to watch out for more subtle signs which tell you that your dog is bored.

 Dogs are individuals, so the way they express boredom can be different from dog to dog.
 If you notice any of these signs, you should include more activation in your dog’s daily life:

 • Restlessness: When dogs don’t have the chance to get rid of their energy during the day, they have trouble settling down and relaxing.

 • Attention-seeking behaviour: Do you feel that your dog begs for cuddles, scratches, and playtime a lot lately?
 Try to include some more stimulation in their day.

-• Destructive behaviour: Bored dogs want attention, and destroying things in the house will definitely get them that.
+• Destructive behaviour: Bored dogs are, well… bored.
+So at times, destroying things around the house might be their only entertainment.
 Don’t be mad at your dog, but think about giving your dog more human-approved activities to blow off steam.

 • Obsessive barking: Your dog knows what triggers your reaction.
 Just telling your dog to stop barking won’t do the trick in the long run.
 Find fun ways for both of you to include more activation in your daily routine.

 • Increased drowsiness: Dogs sleep a lot during the day.
 If you notice that your dog hardly does anything else, it’s time to include more action in his day, though.